weareplanet/commercetools-planet-integration/docs/integration-guide.md

 ### Choosing the Payment Methods to Display

 You can submit one or more payment methods in `paymentMethodInfo.method`.
 If you submit only one payment method (e.g., `"ECA"`), the gateway will automatically show the final payment screen for that given payment method.
 If you submit more than one (e.g., `"ECA, VIS, PAP, PAY"`), we will display a payment method selection, where the consumer can select their payment method on our payment form.
-We recommend doing this pre-selection on your front end whenever possible.
+We recommend doing this pre-selection on your frontend whenever possible.
 For Apple Pay and Google Pay, you will need to specify at least one card supported by Apple Pay or Google Pay to render the payment page correctly.
 Apple Pay is currently only supported by the Redirect integration.
 It will only be rendered if the device accessing the payment page has Apple Pay configured correctly and the browser in use is Safari.

 ```json
 {